civo/docs/content/docs/kubernetes/advanced/managing-node-pools.md

 You may want to remove one particular node from a cluster, for example to retire a node that is misbehaving.

 :::caution Deleting a node with `kubectl` does not delete the VM Running `kubectl delete node <node-name>` removes the node object from the Kubernetes API — the node disappears from `kubectl get nodes` and appears to be deleted — but the underlying Civo instance (VM) keeps running and remains billable.
 The node is not actually torn down.
-This is expected behavior and is consistent with other managed Kubernetes providers.

 To remove the VM itself, scale down the node pool as described below.
 :::